F3real/F3real.github.io/content/UTCTF2019_SuperSecureAuthentication.md

 We can compile our solution with `javac`.

 After running our program we see that each verifier had 28 nested classes.
-Almost all of final classes also implements some simpler form of encryption.
+Almost all of the final classes also implement some simpler form of encryption.

 Looking at decompiled source of last class from `Verifier0` we see that it just uses XOR, which is easily reversible.